-From Tokyo, Shin-Yokohama, Kyoto, Shin-Osaka and Kobe Stations you can catch the Tokaido-Sanyo Shinkansen to Fukuyama Station and then catch a local bus.
-Be aware that there are no English signs, so keep an eye out for buses that depart stop number five heading to Tomo Port.
+From Tokyo, Shin-Yokohama, Kyoto, Shin-Osaka and Shin-Kobe Stations you can catch the Tokaido-Sanyo Shinkansen to Fukuyama Station and then catch a local bus.
+Board the bus that departs stop number five heading to Tomo Port.

 It was once a popular destination for merchant ships traveling along the Seto Inland Sea

 The town produces homeishu, its own type of medicinal shochu

 A town with a view

 The sea-facing section of town is beautiful, with small boats bobbing up and down in the docks.
 The old town center has fairly narrow traditional streets, that are so well kept they are reminiscent of times long passed.
 It is a truly relaxing little town, with a wide variety of shrines and temples, and very friendly locals.

 The town's scenery has inspired plenty of filmmakers over the years.
 It was featured in Studio Ghibli's "Ponyo" and was a location in Marvel's blockbuster "Wolverine."